-The Neuschwanstein and Hohenschwangau castles both sit high in the mountains over the village of Hohenschwangau in Southern Bavaria near the Austrian border.
+Both Neuschwanstein and Hohenschwangau castles sit high in the mountains over the village of Hohenschwangau in Southern Bavaria near the Austrian border.

 Neuschwanstein is also known by the rest of the world as the Disney Sleeping Beauty castle.
 Look familiar?

-Designed by and built for “Mad” King Ludwig II in the 1880s, the castle was partly to serve as his personal refuge, and partly in patronage of composer Richard Wagner.
+Designed by and built for “Mad” King Ludwig II in the 1880s, the castle was partly to serve as his personal refuge, and partly in honour of composer Richard Wagner.

 We drove alongside the Alpsee and Schwansee as the Bavarian Alps, the Eastern part of the range, came into view.

-There was a slightly comedic situation with a group of Greek tourists who insisted we were famous and asked several times to take photos of and with us.
+There was a comedic situation with a group of Greeks who insisted they knew we were famous and asked several times to take photos of and with us.
 We are both well-known in some parts of the world, but could it be?

 After descending the mountain, we went to a nearby Greek restaurant called Poseidon.
 The German restaurants were all packed, and no further sign of our Greek friends, unfortunately.
-I ordered Gyros Pfanne (skillet gyro), a dish rather similar to Hungarian paprikash.
-DH ordered lamb and we shared some Florini (cheese-filled roasted red peppers).
+I ordered Gyros Pfanne (skillet gyro), a dish rather similar in taste and ingredients to Hungarian paprikash.
+My friend ordered lamb and we shared some Florini (cheese-filled roasted red peppers).
 The owners were very sweet and sent me out the door with a shot of Ouzo.